 With the Properties tab, as its name suggests, properties can be associated with MIB nodes.
-The properties tab consists of two areas.
-On the right, a table that lists the properties defined for the selected MIB node including any inherited properties.
+The most important element of the tab is a table that lists the properties defined for the selected MIB node including any inherited properties.
 The first column of the table contains the OID (object name) of the MIB node that originally defined the property.
 The table is always sorted by the OID column first.
 The second column contains the keys/identifiers of the properties and the third column contains the associated values.

-To toggle the value of simple properties that can be enabled or disabled only, open the context menu on the row of the property you want to change and chose either Enable or Disable.
+To toggle the value of simple properties that can be enabled or disabled only, open the context menu on the row of the property to change and chose either Enable or Disable.